outpaddling/desktop-installer/rock64.md

-# FreeBSD and ARM Processors
+# FreeBSD and ARM-based Single Board Computers

+Desktop-installer has preliminary support for ARM-based single board computers (SBCs), though much work remains to be done before they are viable for everyday use.
+As of June, 2021, the vast majority of FreeBSD ports are building successfully on AARCH64, though a few key packages still need to be fixed to enable popular desktop environments and applications.
+We are also awaiting infrastructure improvements to speed up the package build cycle for aarch64.

+The $200 PINEBOOK Pro looks like a very promising low-cost laptop capable of competing with x86-based PCs.
+The ROCKPro 64 is an equivalent SBC that could be used as a desktop system.
+Unfortunately, they are out of stock at present due to a global parts shortage.

-FreeBSD provides two ways to install on ARM-based single board computers (SBCs).
+FreeBSD provides two ways to install on ARM-based SBCs.
 If your SBC can boot from USB, you can load one of the USB images onto a USB stick and install from it just as you would an x86-based PC.
 Some SBCs cannot do this and others may require some configuration to enable USB boot.